renovate-bot/GoogleCloudPlatform-_-dataplex-catalog-transfer-tooling/README.md

 To address this concern we released dedicated tooling, which is encapsulated within this repository.

-# Capabilities
-## Data discovery
-You can list all projects and resources that are subjected to transfer.

 # Setup
 1) Create a new Google Cloud project inside your organization's account.
 2) Create a Service Account in the project.